ChristianAlteri/marvel-api/README.md

 ## Mock-Up

-The following picture shows an example of the application being used:
+The following picture shows the relationship between the data ERD:

 ![The following picture shows an example of the application being used.](./erd_marvel.png)